Saif-Shines/BookFly/README.md

 Here is a apk file which is generated:(https://github.com/Saif-Shines/BookFly/blob/master/app-debug.apk)

-Note: Due to time limitations, There in validation for date or no spinner views.
+Note: Due to time limitations which we had less that 2 days, I couldn't do validation for date or no spinner views.
 One of the Bug observed is if there are more characters given into date field (Strictly YYYY-MM-DD), The app is likely to be crashing.

 # The Execution Flow